 Why continuity and innovation are equally important to sports clubs: Comment by ISCA President Mogens Kirkeby

 Last weekend I met a 70-year-old.
 Not a 70-year-old person, but rather a well-known member of ISCA.
-I joined our Italian member organisation UISP in celebrating its 70th anniversary with a seminar on advocacy for physical activity.
+I joined our member organisation UISP in celebrating its 70th anniversary with a seminar on advocacy for physical activity.

 70 years is quite some time and we can congratulate UISP and other organisations for being able to be a relevant civil society organisation for several decades.
 Well done!